armory/documentation/_overview/fiat-permissions-overview.md

 Front50 is the Spinnaker service that acts as the system of record for all the other Spinnaker services.
 In other words, all metadata for things such as applications and pipelines are stored in and served by Front50.
 Control access to Front50 by creating service accounts.
 This can be done through a series of [cURL commands](https://www.spinnaker.io/setup/security/authorization/service-accounts/).

 Service accounts are used to delegate authority to a pipeline to perform actions in Spinnaker.
 Users with ALL the roles defined in a service account can grant a pipeline “Run as” permission.
 The service accounts you create should map to roles/groups in your identity provider.
-Additionally, all pipelines configured to run off of a trigger must also be configured with “Run as” permission, or it will fail.
+Additionally, all pipelines configured to run off of a trigger must also be configured with “Run as” permission, or they will fail.

 Armory recommends that you map one service account for each role/group in the identity provider that will be accessing Spinnaker.
 This prevents privilege escalation and makes it easier to figure out which roles/group ran which pipeline.